CybercentreCanada/assemblyline4_docs/docs/public_beta.md

 ### APIs

-- Added a bunch of new APIs related to search
+- Added a many new APIs related to search
     - Faceting
     - Histogram
     - Statistics
 - Standardized search output
-- Cleanup output of some APIs

 ## Install the Beta